Prez Kovind rescues couple who were given 48 hours to change wedding venue

 On January 5, the bride tried and tweeted to the President's office hoping for some assistance.
 Later, the President conveyed his wishes to the couple in a tweet.

-In an amicable gesture President Kovind's tweet read- "We are glad the issues have been resolved.
+President Kovind's tweet read- "We are glad the issues have been resolved.
 President Kovind conveys his best wishes to you on this joyous occasion".